Vanlife Electrical Systems: Basic, Intermediate, & Advanced (Examples)

 - Connect the inverter to the outlets: Next, wire the inverter to the power outlets.
 There should be a port in the inverter where you can plug in wires.

-- Install the outlets: Use a drill to install power outlets in the desired locations (such as the van kitchen, bedroom and/or bathroom).
+- Install the outlets: Use a drill to install power outlets in the desired locations (such as the kitchen galley unit, bedroom and/or bathroom).

 Test the set-up by plugging in your phone or another appliance.
 If it charges, congratulations — you now have functioning outlets in your van!
 Keep in mind this is a simplified guide.
-You can find more details on wiring a campervan here.
+Checkout our wiring a camper van guide for more in-depth details.

 Before You Get Started: A Few Tips